swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

 ---

-Find the source code for this guide at [https://github.com/apple/swift-getting-started-package-library](https://github.com/apple/swift-getting-started-package-library)
+> The source bode for this guide can be found [on GitHub](https://github.com/apple/swift-getting-started-package-library)